 Mature by design, evocative of Turkey’s current culture and political climate, and artfully executed, Nuri Bilge Ceylan’s latest feature film, “The Wild Pear Tree” is a film made by a modern artistic master.
 We are blessed to be living in an era of a filmmaker who crafts such high art that holds strong philosophical and existential echoes of icons like Ingmar Bergman and Andrei Tarkovsky.
 Three times in a row now Ceylan has crafted a masterpiece, which began in 2012 with the visually arresting and hypnotic “Once Upon a Time in Anatolia” and in 2014 Ceylan won the prestigious Palme D’Or at the Cannes Film Festival for the masterfully made “Winter Sleep”, which was a meditative masterpiece about the reflections and regrets of life.
 Nuri Bilge Ceylan has proven once again to be a unique filmmaker that creates one ravishingly gorgeous film after the next.

-The film is dense with rich imagery and symbolism that is certainly liberating for a serious film viewer that is just fed up the current hollowness of award season movies that are generated out of endless campaigns and gross speculations that rob the spotlight from a more substantial work of art like this.
+The film is dense with rich imagery and symbolism that is certainly liberating for a serious film viewer that is just fed up with the current hollowness of award season movies that are generated out of endless campaigns and gross speculations that rob the spotlight from a more substantial work of art like this.

 The film explores the melancholic lifestyle of Sinan (Dogu Demirkol), a young recent college graduate who resides in the ancient town of Can in Turkey.
 A town that is dominated by tourism, commerce, religion, legacies, literaries, and traditions that we see Sinan wrestle with throughout the course of the film.